Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 - Did you have to wait a long time before meeting with her?

 Hopefully you now feel better prepared to find a pediatrician for your baby.
-You know how to filter a wide pool of candidates into a few you plan to meet.
-You also have the right interview questions for pediatricians to ask, as well as which observations to make about her practice before making a decision.
+You know how to filter a wide pool of candidates into the few you plan to meet.
+You also have interview questions for pediatricians to ask, and observations to make about her practice.

 After meeting with my son’s future pediatrician, I knew we made the right choice.
-The boys have been seeing this same pediatrician since my eldest was born, and I feel confident they’re in good hands.
+I felt the same when we ran another search after moving into our new neighborhood, confident that my kids are in good hands.
 It’s nice to know they’ll also likely continue to see her for years to come.

 Get more tips: